-A digital nomad is anyone who works remotely and uses the internet to do their job.
-This could mean a contractor or even an employee working for a company, without actually having to be physically present at the office.
+Digital nomads are professionals who work remotely They also use the internet to do their job.
+This includes a contractor or even an employee working for a company, without actually having to be physically present at the office.

-A digital nomad may be working at a cafe in Paris one week and decide they need some sunshine to boost their productivity the next week.
-What it means to be a digital nomad is booking a flight to Thailand to stay there for a few weeks before changing location again, according to your needs and dreams.
+A digital nomad may be working at a cafe in Paris for one week and decide they need some sunshine to boost their productivity the next week.
+What it means to live a digital nomad lifestyle is booking a flight to Thailand to stay there for a few weeks before changing location again, according to your needs and dreams.

-5 things to consider before becoming a digital nomad
+5 things to consider before adopting the digital nomad lifestyle

-However, there are some things to consider before becoming a digital nomad.
+However, there are some things to consider before joining the digital nomad movement.
 In this article, we are going to outline what this nomadic lifestyle entails and things to look out for while making the transition from a “standard” career.

 While writing countries off your “Places to visit before I die” bucket list sounds ideal, there may be times that living the digital nomad lifestyle can be lonely.

-That said, you have to evaluate your current state and how much you’re actually willing to give up to pursuit this lifestyle.
-You cannot bring along your friends and family to this journey, but you can make new ones, which is one of the many perks of being location independent!
+That said, you have to evaluate your current state and how much you’re actually willing to give up to pursue this digital nomad lifestyle.
+You cannot bring along your friends and family on this journey.
+But you can make new ones, which is one of the many perks of being location independent!

-Also, bear in mind that the cost of constantly travelling and having to pay for accommodation is far from inconsiderable.
+Also, bear in mind that the cost of constantly traveling and having to pay for accommodation is far from inconsiderable.